intel/terraform-intel-aws-aurora-postgresql/examples/terraform-intel-aws-postgresql-server/README.md

 # Intel® Optimized Cloud Modules for Terraform

-© Copyright 2024, Intel Corporation
+© Copyright 2025, Intel Corporation

 ## AWS Aurora PostgreSQL Module - Expanded Parameters Example

 Configuration in this example creates an Amazon Aurora instance for PostgreSQL and optimizes the database parameter innodb_open_files.
-The instance is created on an Intel Icelake instance R6i.large by default.
+The instance is created on an Intel Sapphire Rapids instance R7i.large by default.
 The instance uses a database parameter group that is optimized for Intel architecture.
 The goal of this module is to get you started with a Aurora database configured to run best on Intel architecture.

 As you configure your application's environment, choose the configurations for your infrastructure that matches your application's requirements.
 Double check [Aurora PostgreSQL Configuration Parameters](<https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/AuroraPostgreSQL.Reference.ParameterGroups.html>).